• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Simple ingredients come together in this flavor packed Quinoa Tabbouleh Salad with Chickpeas.
-A hearty, portable, and make ahead zesty quinoa salad for lunches, picnics, light dinners or for sharing at potlucks.
-This recipe is vegetarian, vegan and gluten free | Disclosure: This post is sponsored by Bob’s Red Mill.
-All opinions are my own.
+Simple ingredients come together in this flavor-packed 30-minute Quinoa Tabbouleh Salad with Chickpeas.
+A hearty, portable, and make-ahead zesty quinoa salad for lunches, picnics, light dinners, or for sharing at potlucks.
+This recipe is vegetarian, vegan and gluten-free | Disclosure: This post is brought to you by Bob’s Red Mill.

 Quinoa Tabbouleh Salad with Chickpeas in a big bowl ready to be shared.

-Quinoa tabbouleh salad with chickpeas is also ideal for impromptu picnics, and lazy alfresco dinners on the porch – two summertime favorites.
-So, having this salad on hand means lunch is ready for the work week or a lazy summer dinner is at our fingertips!
+Quinoa tabbouleh salad with chickpeas is also ideal for impromptu picnics and lazy alfresco dinners on the porch – two summertime favorites.
+So, having this salad on hand means lunch is ready for the work week, or a lazy summer dinner is at our fingertips!

 A Bag of Quinoa with other fresh ingredients ready to make Tabbouleh Salad with Chickpeas Sliced cherry tomatoes on a cutting board.
 Dicing and deseeding cucumber on a cutting board.
 Tri-Color Quinoa in a blue bowl.

-How to Make Quinoa Tabbouleh Salad
+At a Glance: How to Make Quinoa Tabbouleh Salad

 Simple ingredients and easy preparation make this tabbouleh salad ideal for meal prep and crave-worthy weekday lunches.
 In summary, here’s how to make this quinoa salad (see recipe card for details):